AndrewCodesDontYaKnow/RoadTrippr/README.md

   <a href='#License'>License</a>

-  Screenshot of Road Trippr's Planning Page
+  Screenshot of RoadTrippr's Planning Page
  ![RoadTrippr screenshot](./img/planningpage.png)